Transparency and good governance

 Treasurer

-Since 2009, he has been a volunteer member of the board of directors of the Renato and Armando Grandi Foundation.
+Since 2009 he has been part of the management of the Renato and Armando Grandi Foundation as a volunteer member.

 Giuseppe Biella